Technical Cooperation in the field of human rights

 Since the drafting of the Universal Declaration of Human Rights, the importance of ensuring that human rights are protected under the rule of law has been emphasized by the United Nations and has guided its programmes for the promotion and protection of human rights around the world.
 Accordingly, the United Nations Technical Cooperation Programme in the Field of Human Rights has been engaged since 1955 in assisting States, at their request, in the building and strengthening of national structures that have a direct impact on the overall observance of human rights and the maintenance of the rule of law.
-Improving daily lives of people ensuring leaving no one behind, is at the heart of our OHCHR's technical assistance.
-The United Nations Sustainable Development Agenda with its goals to 2030 is an all- governments supported agenda for delivery of very concrete advances in the realization of people's human rights.
-The technical cooperation programme in the field of human rights is an important vehicle to support States in this endeavour.
+Improving daily lives of people, and leaving no one behind is at the heart of our OHCHR's technical assistance.

-"Effective technical cooperation is one of the keys to prevention.
-Prevention of suffering; prevention of discrimination and marginalisation; prevention of conflict", United Nations High Commissioner for Human Rights.
+"Effective technical cooperation is one of the keys to prevention...of suffering, of discrimination and marginalisation, of conflict," said the United Nations High Commissioner for Human Rights.

 Technical cooperation is a critical component of OHCHR's programme supporting States in their efforts for the promotion and protection of human rights and the achievement of the Sustainable Development Goals.
 Through technical cooperation and advisory services, OHCHR provides practical assistance for the building of national and regional human rights infrastructures.
-It is funded through the regular budget and through voluntary contributions to OHCHR.
+Funding comes from the regular budget and through voluntary contributions to OHCHR.

-Technical cooperation should be offered to support implementation of and follow-up on recommendations by human rights mechanisms including UPR.
+- Follow up on recommendations by human rights mechanisms: to support implementation of and follow up on recommendations by human rights mechanisms including the Universal Periodic Review

 - Partnerships with all entities on the ground

-The need for technical cooperation programmes to ensure the broadest possible participation of all elements of national societies.
+- Participation: The need for technical cooperation programmes to ensure the broadest possible participation of all elements of national societies

 - Human rights integration in UN programmes and operations in each country and region